iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 Try to prove that it is the _mode_[^mode-def] of $X$!

 [^mode-def]: The _mode_ is the value returned with greatest probability.

+## Acknowledgements

+When I stareted thinking of these ideas, I talked about them to Hugo Nobrega and João Paixão.
+This post only came to life because of how excited they got with it.
+Even so that they convinced me it could be interesting to write about it.

+I also want to thank Daniel Hashimoto and Ivani Ivanova for reading the first version of this post and helping me with their "bug reports".